scality/Zenko/docs/docsource/installation/prepare/configure_logical_volumes.rst

 Configuring Logical Volumes
 ===========================

 Set up a cluster of nodes conforming to the specifications described in :ref:`sizing`.
-If you are using MetalK8s, do this by downloading `the latest release <latest-release_>`_, and following the `installation instructions <mk8s-install_>`_.
+If you are using MetalK8s, do this by downloading `the latest release <latest-release_>`_, and following the `installation instructions
+<mk8s-install_>`_.

 .. note::

    It is a best practice to install Zenko on a fresh cluster.

 When building your cluster, you must take sizing into account.
-It's easiest to use the MetalK8s GUI to set volume sizes.
-If you are deploying non-default sizing, make sure your volume sizing is sufficient.

-For MetalK8s, you *must* size the volumes during setup.
-The easiest way to do this is to set the volume sizes when creating them, then to assign them using `the MetalK8s GUI <mk8s_volume_create_>`_.

-You can also control this from the command line by editing metalk8s/inventory/group_vars/kube-node.yml as described in :ref:`Setting Volume Sizes from the Command Line`.
+.. _Minimum Volume Size for Cluster Deployments:

 Minimum Volume Size for Cluster Deployments
 -------------------------------------------

 The following volume sizes are known good for a five-node cluster.

-For each node, one volume of each of the following sizes:
+For each node, create one volume of each of the following sizes:

 - 6 GB
 - 10 GB